cardano-foundation/cardano-academy/CBCA/Module 1 /Module 1 _Unit 1 Script - General Introduction and Background.md

 - **Distributed (CORRECT ANSWER)**
 - Components

-Select two correct statements about different network types.
-Decentralized networks provide better tolerance to failures (CORRECT ANSWER) In centralized networks, no single node controls the network Distributed networks are the least resilient to faults A centralized network does not require consensus (CORRECT ANSWER)

-A decentralized network does not require consensus, as all nodes on the network follow the directions of the central node.
-TRUE
-FALSE (CORRECT ANSWER)
-Sub-Unit 6
-Select the correct statement about throughput, latency and scalability.
-Scalability refers to maintaining less throughput as the number of nodes in a network increases Latency is the delay in a node coming online Throughput is the rate a consensus algorithm delivers a decision (CORRECT ANSWER)

-Security is an important property when designing a consensus algorithm.
-It refers to a decision that will eventually be made.
-TRUE
-FALSE (CORRECT ANSWER)
-Sub-Unit 7
-Select the two correct statements about Crash Fault Tolerant (CFT) and Byzantine Fault Tolerance (BFT).
-A CFT consensus algorithm can handle scenarios where a general is not always reliable (CORRECT ANSWER) The term for when a loyal general communicates is called a Byzantine failure A BFT consensus algorithm is designed to handle scenarios where any general may betray loyal generals by disrupting communications (CORRECT ANSWER)
-A BFT system cannot continue operating after a failure

-Which two of the following options demonstrate why Byzantine Fault-Tolerant consensus algorithms are important?
-They allow the network to continue operating even if some of the nodes fail (CORRECT ANSWER) They allow the network to continue operating even if some of the nodes act maliciously (CORRECT ANSWER) It allows the network to continue scaling even if there are no nodes online It allows the creation of the network even if there are no nodes online Sub-Unit 8
-What is the significance of the Bitcoin network's launch in January 2009?
-It marked the first time a country had issued a digital currency It established the first global network for sharing music files It introduced the first online platform for stock trading It established the first public and permissionless blockchain (CORRECT ANSWER)

-### Introduction to Decentralization

-## Table of Contents

-## Consensus Algorithms in Practice

-## The Original Byzantine General Problem Paper

-## The Byzantine Generals Problem (BGP)

-## The Byzantine Generals Problem (BGP)

-## Distributed Network

-## Network Definition

-## Network Types

-## Liveness and Safety

-## Throughput, Latency, and Scalability

-## Crash Fault Tolerant and Byzantine Fault Tolerance
+*Select two correct statements about different network types.*
+- **Decentralized networks provide better tolerance to failures (CORRECT ANSWER)**
+- In centralized networks, no single node controls the network
+- Distributed networks are the least resilient to faults
+- **A centralized network does not require consensus (CORRECT ANSWER)**

+*A decentralized network does not require consensus, as all nodes on the network follow the directions of the central node.*
+- TRUE
+- **FALSE (CORRECT ANSWER)**

+**Sub-Unit 6**

+**Select the correct statement about throughput, latency and scalability.**
+- Scalability refers to maintaining less throughput as the number of nodes in a network increases
+- Latency is the delay in a node coming online
+- **Throughput is the rate a consensus algorithm delivers a decision (CORRECT ANSWER)**

+*Security is an important property when designing a consensus algorithm.
+It refers to a decision that will eventually be made.*
+- TRUE
+- **FALSE (CORRECT ANSWER)**

+**Sub-Unit 7**

+*Select the two correct statements about Crash Fault Tolerant (CFT) and Byzantine Fault Tolerance (BFT).*
+- **A CFT consensus algorithm can handle scenarios where a general is not always reliable (CORRECT ANSWER)**
+- The term for when a loyal general communicates is called a Byzantine failure
+- **A BFT consensus algorithm is designed to handle scenarios where any general may betray loyal generals by disrupting communications (CORRECT ANSWER)**
+- A BFT system cannot continue operating after a failure

+*Which two of the following options demonstrate why Byzantine Fault-Tolerant consensus algorithms are important?*
+- **They allow the network to continue operating even if some of the nodes fail (CORRECT ANSWER)**
+- **They allow the network to continue operating even if some of the nodes act maliciously (CORRECT ANSWER)**
+- It allows the network to continue scaling even if there are no nodes online
+- It allows the creation of the network even if there are no nodes online

+**Sub-Unit 8**

+*What is the significance of the Bitcoin network's launch in January 2009?*
+- It marked the first time a country had issued a digital currency
+- It established the first global network for sharing music files
+- It introduced the first online platform for stock trading
+- **It established the first public and permissionless blockchain (CORRECT ANSWER)**